 Recommendation Why is this change needed?
 Who is responsible for this change?
-1. Integrated Care Systems should monitor the delivery of six to eight-week postnatal consultations as part of their primary care commissioning Since 2020, the standard GP contract has required all GPs to deliver a postnatal consultation for all mothers between six and eight weeks after birth.
+Systems should monitor the delivery of six to eight-week postnatal consultations as part Since 2020, the standard GP contract has required all GPs to deliver a postnatal consultation for all mothers between six and eight weeks after birth.
 This consultation must take place in addition to the consultation on the baby's health.
-Integrated Care Systems responsibilities.
-NICE guidance is clear that these consultations should include discussing the mother's mental and physical health.
+NICE guidance is clear that these Integrated Care Systems consultations should include discussing the mother's mental and physical health.
 Yet our investigations show that GPs are not currently tracking whether mental health is addressed as part of a postnatal consultation, and data on postnatal consultations is not being shared with ICSs.
 From 1 April 2023, ICSs will have full commissioning responsibilities for primary care services.
 As part of this responsibility, they should seek to understand the extent to which GP practices deliver on their contract responsibilities and ensure compliance.
 ICSs should promote the NICE guidance outlining the importance of addressing mental and psychological health during postnatal consultations.
-2. The Medical Licensing Assessment being introduced from 2024 should check understanding of the importance of postnatal mental health and the mental health element of postnata checks. be introducing the Medical Licensing Assessment for the majority of incoming
+2. The Medical Licensing Assessment being introduced from 2024 should check understanding of the importance of postnatal mental health and the mental health element of the postnatal consultation.
+The General Medical Council (GMC) will be introducing the Medical Licensing Assessment for the majority of incoming General Medical Council Department of Health and Social Care understanding of the importance of postnatal mental health.